schmoelder/diss/doc/02_model_based_design/01_chromatographic_principle.md

 In this mechanism, larger molecules are unable to penetrate as deeply into the pores of the stationary phase as smaller molecules, leading to differential retention times.

 The attachment of molecules to a solid surface in chromatography can be quantitatively described using adsorption isotherm models.
-For more detailed information on different retention models, see section {numref}`isotherm_models`.
+For more detailed information on different retention models, see {numref}`isotherm_models`.

 Chromatographic separations can be classified based on different criteria, as outlined in Schmidt-Traub (2020) {cite}`SchmidtTraub2020`.
 One common classification criterion is the state of aggregation of the fluid phase.